turbinenreiter/MicroPythonSmallSats/text/Background.md

 ## Software metrics

 Software metrics allow to measure and quantify traits of a programs source code.
 They provide objective and reproducible statistics about code that can help to analyze it in terms of quality, maintainability and complexity.
+In this work, they are used to compare example implementations of the same functionality in MicroPython and C/C++.
 However, one has to be careful in drawing conclusions from them.
 For example when using the number of lines of code to determine a programmers productivity a wrong incentive is given to the programmer.
 The best work often reduces instead of increases the number of lines of code because shorter, more elegant and less error prone solutions to a problem were found.

-### Lines of Code (LOC)
+### Lines of Code (LOC) \\label{sec:LOC}

 The simplest code metric is the count of lines of code.
 In counting lines, ignoring blanks or comments, the size of an implementation can be judged.
 When comparing two implementations of the same functionality in different languages, their expressiveness can be derived: less LOC solving the same problem indicates a higher expressiveness of the language.
 The simplicity of this metric also means that nuances get lost.
 A good  example is the anti pattern of magic numbers.
 Anti patterns are common bad programming practices, the anti pattern of magic numbers describes the occurrences of unexplained values in the code.
 Consider the following (shortened) C example: